FredHutch/pgMAP_pipeline/README.md

 * Decide on a consistent file naming strategy
   * name based on pgRNA/full sample name or just numbers?

+* replace "." with "_" in variable names for counter_efficient.R

+* add fastQC step?

+* read Vince Buffalo's snakemake guide

 * might have to make log folder first

-* add fastQC step?

-* replace "." with "_" in variable names for counter_efficient.R